nsaunders/writing/posts/function-aschild-intro/index.md

 ---
 title: Function asChild
 description:
-  Polymorphic components might actually be harmful.
-How a time-tested React pattern avoids their many pitfalls.
+  Polymorphic components are a good idea with questionable implementation.
+How I use a time-tested React pattern to overcome their pitfalls.
 published: 2023-07-31T15:00:00.000Z
 tags:
   - TypeScript